sededu/CSDMS_clinic/hillslope/README.md

 ## Part 3 -- adding buttons and sliders
 The module we have developed thus far is nice, but we want to be able to teach students about more than just a diffusion-like morphology.
 Let's work on adding some more features.

 __At this point, I encourage you to explore developing on your own; what feature would you like to see implemented?__

 I will walk through how to add two "reset" buttons now, and how to add additional sliders.
-I will set up my sliders to control the elevation change at the boundaries, but you could make your do anything else instead.
+I will set up my sliders to control the elevation change at the boundaries, but you could make your slider do anything you want.

 ### adding sliders
 First, let's make some space to add more sliders and some buttons.